top of page

 It’s no coincidence that compression wear is the first thing athletes all over the globe put on when getting ready to train or compete.

-For one thing, compression wear can improve proprioception, which is your body’s ability to sense its own position and provide precise and fluid movement.
+For one thing, compression gear can improve proprioception, which is your body’s ability to sense its own position and provide precise and fluid movement.

 Of course, these are essential abilities and skills for athletes to have.